ViscousTests/website/content/docs/lifestyle-optimizations/financial-strategy.md

    >30 days after the original sale.
    - **Make sure that your intermediate investment hasn't gone up in value when you do this, otherwise you will cancel out your losses!**

+Probably a good strategy is to, when the market is falling, set a reminder to sell all losing shares and buy a similar investment twice a week.
+This way you will be sure to get the maximum losses and won't miss the bottom.

 ### Tax Gain Harvesting

 Useful if you are in the 0% capital gains tax bracket: